The

-different types of relationship with the normal flora.
+body can have different types of relationships with the

 Both the host and the microbe benefit from the